By default, RKE deploys the NGINX ingress controller on all schedulable nodes.

 ingress: provider: "nginx" extra_args: default-ssl-certificate: "ingress-nginx/ingress-default-cert"

-Optional: If you want to apply the default certificate to ingress in a cluster that already exists, you must restart the Nginx ingress controller pods to apply the latest
+Optional: If you want to apply the default certificate to ingresses in a cluster that already exists, you must delete the NGINX ingress controller pods to have Kubernetes schedule new pods with the newly configured

 kubectl delete pod -l app=ingress-nginx -n ingress-nginx